SHAVONE. On Disrupting The Internet

 It's a two-way street in ways I can show up for others in my community.
 I really think that's what has helped me along my journey — always keeping community top of mind and realizing that it's bigger than me.
 I think that idea is really what gets other people excited to mobilize and work towards something bigger than ourselves.

-I love that you named community because part of the conversation we had during the latest episode of Go Off, Sis was about how we as Black folx have lost the recipe to community, and it seems like social media has a lot to do with that.
+I love that you named community because part of the conversation we had during the latest episode of Go Off, Sis was about how we as Black folx have lost the recipe to community.
+It seems like social media has a lot to do with that.
 Everyone is always disagreeing with one another and canceling one another.
 We're not growing with each other anymore, and it's really disconnecting us in ways that don't serve us, especially in this moment.
 So I love to hear you say community is at the forefront.

-I wholeheartedly agree with that take, and I think the reality is we can't just have online community.
+S: I wholeheartedly agree with that take, and I think the reality is we can't just have online community.
 We have to have that IRL connective tissue.
 We can't just exchange messages online.
 I think inevitably that becomes transactional and everything becomes reactionary.
 “I like this.
 I love this.
 I don't like this.
 I hate this.”
 Everything becomes black and white and polarized via these exchanges, right?
 I think that’s just the very nature of how the Internet's engineered as a communication platform, and a lot gets lost in translation on communications platforms.

 It's like when they say “the movement must not be televised" versus "the movement will be televised.”
 I think you really need a bit of both happening.
 I think we've become very one-sided amidst only being online, forgetting the importance of just being human and the empathy that comes with being in a room together.